rhoni-team/clean_text_rhoni/README.md

 ```

-You can also access the base `class BaseCleanText` and use its methods separately:
+You can also access the `BaseCleanText` class and use its methods separately:

 ```bash
 from clean_text_rhoni.clean_text_rhoni import BaseCleanText